 Intellectual disabilities are referred to as ‘’mental retardation’’.
-It can be characterized by lack of both, cognitive functioning and adaptive behavior.
-In view of some people an intellectual disability can be diagnosed only on the basis of below-normal intelligence / IQ and the person with intellectual disabilities is unable to learn or to care for themselves, but the fact is that a person with an intellectual disability can have low IQ and to some extent problems in everyday functioning.
+It can be characterized by a lack of both, cognitive functioning and adaptive behavior.
+In view of some people, an intellectual disability can be diagnosed only on the basis of below-normal intelligence / IQ and the person with intellectual disabilities is unable to learn or to care for themselves, but the fact is that a person with an intellectual disability can have low IQ and to some extent problems in everyday functioning.

-Mostly children with intellectual disabilities can learn accurately but as an adult lead partially independent lives.
+Most children with intellectual disabilities can learn accurately but as an adult lead partially independent lives.
 The child may also have difficulty with hearing, sight or speech.
 Here we discuss the primary characteristics of students with intellectual disabilities.

-Cognition covers three aspects such as attention, memory and generalization.
+Cognition covers three aspects such as attention, memory, and generalization.

 Social Skills Performance

 The cognitive characteristics of students with intellectual disabilities can also cause difficulty interacting socially.
 For example, a low level of cognitive development and slow language development can cause a student to have a problem in understanding verbal communications and expectations likewise difficulty in attention and difficulty with memory can also affect the social interactions of students in such a way that he may not able to attend the important parts of social interactions, maintaining attention, and holding important things which they observe in their short-term memory.
 Beirne-Smith et al., 2006.

 - Excerpt from Special Education for Today’s Teachers: An Introduction, by M.S.
 Rosenberg, D.L.
 Westling, J. McLeskey, 2008 edition, p.
 207-210.

 - American Academy of Child and Adolescent Psychiatry 2015.